VitalVoices helps students be better listeners

 to people and

-understand the situation further to make a stronger bond.
+understand their situation to make a stronger bond.

 5th grade student